Hilary path and timeline: Here's when and where the storm is projected to hit California

 The last time Southern California was hit by a tropical storm was in 1939, before storms were given names, CBS News senior weather and climate producer David Parkinson said.
 Several storms that had been hurricanes or tropical storms have impacted the state since then, but they had weakened to sub-tropical systems by that time, Parkinson noted.

-"It is rare — indeed nearly unprecedented in the modern record — to have a tropical system like this move through Southern California," Postel told CBS News.
+"It is rare — indeed nearly unprecedented in the modern record — to have a tropical system like this move through Southern California," Greg Postel, a hurricane and storm specialist at the Weather Channel, told CBS News.

-The projected path of the storm showed it could make landfall anywhere from the Baja California Peninsula to as far north as Santa Barbara, California.
-One model showed the heaviest rain hitting the Palm Springs area after the storm makes landfall.

-"But if this storm track moves just 40 miles to the west ... now you take all of this heavy rain ... and you shift it now into portions of Orange County.
-You shift it into portions of the [Inland Empire] that are very well populated," Parkinson said.

 "You're looking at a winter-like storm now in the summer in places that are not used to this amount of rain," Parkinson said.